Cunik/Cunik-engine/README.md

 pip3 install -r requirements.txt
 ```

-A Cunik engine is a deamon that listens on the host and waits for requests from clients.
+A Cunik engine is a daemon that listens on the host and waits for requests from clients.
 Now, let's launch the Cunik engine.

 Copy `config.py.sample` to `config.py`, and make sure it's right.